 Well, our software is set up to do exactly this.

 To do so, you simply go to your client list, select “Add new client” and then create an account for them where you can create and assign workouts, set goals, track nutrition and fitness progress, and much more.
-Clients can also access their account with the login credentials you have created for them.
+Clients can also access their accounts with the login credentials you have created for them.

-With each FitSW live virtual personal training class, there are a variety other features in place to help trainers manage their classes:
+With each FitSW live virtual personal training class, there are a variety of other features in place to help trainers manage their classes: